dotneko/dev-sysadmin/docs/Linux-and-Unix/Sharing_Files_with_Samba.md

 smbadm enable-user samba        # Enables SMB service for user samba. testparm                        # Tests configuration
 ```
 - N.B.
-Does one need to publish a share using `share`?
-Seems to be so...

-### Other commands
-- `passwd -r files samba`: -r files option specifies password for file system.
-Is this necessary for a Samba share??
+Using the above configuration works for sharing files without using legacy sharing commands like share/unshare for configuration.

-# Basic Sharing Commands
+# Legacy Sharing Commands
 ```
 share                       # Display shares (more info than -A ?) share -A                    # Displays published shares